An Introduction to Probabilistic Programming: Probabilistic Programming

-In this tutorial we will not attempt to explain each of the languages and catalogue their numerous similarities and differences.
+In this book we will not attempt to explain each of the languages and catalogue their numerous similarities and differences.
 Instead we will focus on the concepts and implementation strategies that underlie most, if not all, of these languages.
 We will highlight one extremely important distinction, namely, between languages in which all programs induce models with a finite number of random variables and languages for which this is not true.
-The language we choose for the tutorial has to be a language in which a coherent shift from the former to the latter is possible.
-For this and other reasons we chose to write the tutorial using an abstract language similar in syntax and semantics to Anglican.
-Anglican is similar to WebPPL, Church, and Venture and is essentially a Lisp-like language which, by virtue of its syntactic simplicity, also makes for efficient and easy meta-programming, an approach many implementors will take.
-That said the real substance of this tutorial is entirely language agnostic and the main points should be understood in this light.
+The language we choose for the book has to be a language in which a coherent shift from the former to the latter is possible.
+For this and other reasons we chose to write the book using an abstract language similar in syntax and semantics to Anglican.
+Anglican is similar to WebPPL, Church, and Venture.
+It is a Lisp-like language which, by virtue of its syntactic simplicity, also makes for efficient and easy meta-programming, an approach many implementors will take.
+That said, the real substance of this book is language agnostic and the main points should be understood in this light.